 Thirty-four is the average class size for our Pathway students

-Thirty of our students are in the top 5 in their class
+Twenty-seven of our 90 students were in the top 5 in their class

 Eighty-five of our 90 Pathway students achieved a grade average of 80% or better